Delivering to

 Energy usage High Optimized

-Utility costs Increasing Controlled
+Utility costs Increasing Better controlled

 Equipment strain Higher Reduced